afozbek/100-days-of-code/r1-log.md

 # R1D54

-Today, I repeat what I learned for three weeks.
+Today, I repeated what I learned for three weeks.
 I have examined the purpose of using Enums and constructor structures in Java.

 # R1D55

 Today, I learned some specific Spring annotations and I made some projects with them.

+# R1D56

+Today, I created a REST application using Spring Core.
+I realized that we can use Stream API just like callbacks in javascript.